 My spine was straightened with two titanium rods and approximately 16 screws and fused in a straighter position.
 The surgery itself took around 8 hours, in total I was in hospital for three weeks, off work completely for about 3 months, after slowly increasing my hours and days, I finally returned to work full time after around 7 months.

 It was a major operation and recovery was painful and one of the toughest experiences I have ever been through.

 After the surgery, I had to learn all the basics all over again.
-I couldn’t even sit up by myself to start with and I had to learn to walk all over again.
+I couldn’t even sit up by myself to start with and it felt like I had to learn to walk all over again.

 This was all in 2007, when I was 21 years old.
-Ten years on I still occasionally suffer from stiffness in my lower back and my neck but ultimately the pain is so significantly less than it was that I can barely remember what it felt like at its worse.
+Ten years on I still occasionally suffer from stiffness in my lower back and my neck but ultimately the pain is so significantly less than it was that I can rarely compare the two.

 Travelling With Scoliosis

 Even though my Scoliosis sometimes causes me pain and discomfort, it doesn’t have to stop me living my life.

 Seating can be a nightmare at the best of times.
 Chairs just aren’t made for people with uneven shoulder blades.
 Sitting with your back to the back of a seat is impossible.
 Transport can also be a challenge, whether it’s a coach journey, or a short (or long) haul flight.

 Something I would definitely recommend if you’re concerned about how you might manage on a flight is to tell the flight crew (or even contact the airline at the time of booking) – I have heard of some airlines who will provide extra pillows if needed and will also help you to find a space should you need to move around and stretch out.

 Another thing I would definitely recommend for any journey would be a cushion, if you suffer from lower back pain then a lumbar cushion is definitely worth buying, a neck cushion to avoid unwanted pain and discomfort is also a must.